Skip to content

 Receive payouts

 Payouts are the funds deposited in your bank account from your collected payments each day, minus any fees, refunds, or chargebacks.
 If you're using HubSpot payment processing, you can view payouts in HubSpot.
-If you've connected Stripe as a payment processor, payout information will not appear in your HubSpot account, and instead you'll need to download and manage payment reports in Stripe.
+If you've connected Stripe as a payment processing option, payout information won't appear in your HubSpot account, and instead you'll need to download and manage payment reports in Stripe.

 If there are days where the daily payout total is less than the refunds or chargebacks processed that day, HubSpot will debit your bank account to cover the difference.
 On these days, you'll receive a payout email from HubSpot that includes the amount debited from your account.